-The main functionality of PyZX is the ability to optimise quantum circuits.
-The main optimisation methods work by converting a circuit into a ZX-diagram, simplifying this diagram, and then converting it back into a quantum circuit.
+The main functionality of PyZX is the ability to optimize quantum circuits.
+The main optimization methods work by converting a circuit into a ZX-diagram, simplifying this diagram, and then converting it back into a quantum circuit.
 This process is explained in the next section.
-There are also some basic optimisation methods that work directly on the quantum circuit representation.
-This is detailed in the section Gate-level optimisation.
+There are also some basic optimization methods that work directly on the quantum circuit representation.
+This is detailed in the section Gate-level optimization.

 PyZX allows the simplification of quantum circuits via a translation to the ZX-calculus.
 To demonstrate this functionality, let us generate a random circuit using